digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 SonarQube provides code reliability by preventing bugs and application security by fixing vulnerabilities that compromise your code.

-SonarQube is able to integrate with CI/CD tools such as Jenkins, Azure DevOps, GitHub, GitLab, Bitbucket and many more.
+SonarQube can integrate with CI/CD tools such as Jenkins, Azure DevOps, GitHub, GitLab, Bitbucket and many more.

 ### Features: